itsalfredakku/rxops-uikit/archive/showcase/PHASE_2_COMPLETE.md

 ## 🔄 Next Steps

 ### Phase 3 Preparation
-- Phase 2 provides a solid foundation for the enhanced component library in Phase 3
+- Phase 2 provides a solid foundation for the enhanced UIKit in Phase 3
 - Modular architecture makes it easier to add new component categories
 - Design system tokens are now properly established for consistent component development

 ### Recommended Actions
-1. **Begin Phase 3**: Enhanced Component Library implementation
+1. **Begin Phase 3**: Enhanced UIKit implementation
 2. **Consider**: Adding more design tokens (shadows, transitions) as needed
 3. **Future**: Potential extraction of design system to its own dedicated route